luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

     Select INSTRUMENT:
     KEY: G MAJOR//

-Notice that pressing ? on a multiple lists the entries, like it does with the top level file.
+Notice that pressing ? on a multiple lists the entries, the same way it does with the top level file.
 Selecting an entry in a sub-file is the same as selecting an entry for a top level file.
 In fact, so are cross-references.

 Deleting an Entry
 -----------------